hashirahmad/netlify-react-public/README.md

  2. Second task
  3. Third task
  4. etc . . .

+## 26-02-2020

+1. Tried to virtualize the `SimpleCardList` so that no matter how big the list may be - performance is not impacted in any negative way.
+2. Tried `react-virtualized`, `react-infinite-scroll-component` and `react-tiny-virtual-list`.
+3. The main problem with them is that they constantly rerender and with `list` being very heavy in terms of image urls, performance is hit quite hard.
+Most of these are generally aimed at creating only long list of tabular or any other data but not anything which fetches images for each child.
+4. `react-infinite-scroll-component` is almost perfect except that it duplicates first set twice and then loads the rest of data smoothly morealess.
+5. Ideally `react-virtualized` is most complete package but would require significant customisation to fit exactly my needs.
+6. After a day of trying different solutions and ideas offered on stack overflow - what I want to do is apppend the new content towards the bottom of the screen and I can think of ways but they require certain level of hacking the packages in ways not intended or very much developing complete bespoke solution.

 ## 25-02-2020
 1. Added image support for `SimpleCard`.
 2. Padding at the top is now set to 0, previously it was `16px` which was far too unecessary.